shawnpark07/shawnpark07.github.io/about.md

 ## LEARNING

-I received a M.S of Data Science from Seoul National University where I especially concentrated on Computer Vision, and a B.S of Electrical & Computer Engineering from Seoul National University.
+I received a M.S of Data Science from Seoul National University where I especially concentrated on 3D Computer Vision([Paper]([url](https://openreview.net/forum?id=9nG9yJBbfF))), and a B.S of Electrical & Computer Engineering from Seoul National University.
 Also, I was a sponsored student of Samsung JFL(Junior Frontier Leader) Scholarship which covers full tution and part of living stipend during B.S.